 - Try to get up and walk around more.
 Being more active can help.

 - If you can, take less of the pain medicines your doctor gave you.
 They can make you constipated.

 - You may use stool softeners if your doctor tells you it is okay.

-- Ask the doctor if it is okay to eat foods that contain a lot of fiber or take psyllium (Metamucil).
+- Ask the doctor if it is ok to eat foods that contain a lot of fiber or take psyllium (Metamucil).

 Returning to Work

-- You may be ready when you can be active around the house for 8 hours and still feel okay when you wake up the next morning.
+- You may be ready when you can be active around the house for 8 hours and still feel OK when you wake up the next morning.

 - You may want to start back part-time and on light duty at first.

 - Your doctor can write a letter to limit your work activities if you do heavy labor.